TeamAgileSoftwareDevelopmentUnical/frontend/README.md

 ```
 Then, wait untill the browser will start.\

-==Pay attention that, for security reasons, the mail API keys are not included here on GitHub.==
+>Pay attention that, for security reasons, the mail API keys are not included here on GitHub.
-We can give you the configuration file if you want to test the mail support.\
+>We can give you the configuration file if you want to test the mail support.
 In the `README.md` file of the other repository you can find all the backend instructions.

 Once your browser will start, the home page will appear.